Here Comes the Sun: Other artists

-Further to their 1976 duet on SNL, Paul Simon has often performed "Here Comes the Sun" in concert, as a tribute to Harrison.
+Further to his 1976 duet with George Harrison on Saturday Night Live, Paul Simon has often performed "Here Comes the Sun" in concert, as a tribute to Harrison.
 In September 2014, Simon played it live on the TBS television show Conan as part of the show's "George Harrison Week" initiative.
 He also played it, accompanied by David Crosby and Graham Nash, at the 25th Anniversary Rock and Roll Hall of Fame Concerts in October 2009.
 Described by Christel Loar of PopMatters as "truly lovely", their version was later issued on DVD, Blu-ray and CD releases from the event.

-In 2021, Jon Bon Jovi performed an acoustic rendition of "Here Comes the Sun" as part of the Celebrating America special during the inauguration of President Joe Biden.
+In 2021 Jon Bon Jovi performed an acoustic rendition of the song as part of the Celebrating America special during the inauguration of President Joe Biden.

+In February of 2023, Yusuf Islam, better known as Cat Stevens, released his own cover of the song.
+It was later included on his greatest hits collection On the Road to Findout.

 Personnel

 According to Ian MacDonald, the line-up on the Beatles' recording was as follows: